tradingview/rest_integrations_docs/source/trading/Authentication.rst

    * ``access_token`` --- the value of access token which will be used to sign requests to the broker's REST server.
    * ``state`` --- the value of the ``state`` field from the original authorization request.
 Should return unchanged.
-   * ``expires_in`` --- an optional parameter that defines the token lifetime in seconds.
+   * ``expires_in`` --- an optional parameter that defines the token\'s lifetime in seconds.
 If this parameter is omitted, the token will not be refreshed.
-But it must be borne in mind that this can harm the user's safety.
+Note, that this can harm the user\'s safety.

 .. important:: The authorization process takes place on a separate tab.
-It will close **120 seconds** after opening, even if no access token has been received.
+It will close in **120 seconds** after opening, even if no access token has been received.
 You should not require the user to do anything on this tab other than enter credentials.
 For example, you want to give a user the ability to sign up.
 Place a link that opens a new sign up tab in the authorization tab.